hatfieldlibrary/dspace-angular-client/README.md

 ### Production

 The procedure for deploying the application is basic and a bit cumbersome.
 We are on the lookout for a better strategy.
-We are considering this as our deployment tool: https://github.com/strongloop/strong-pm
+We're considering this as a deployment tool: https://github.com/strongloop/strong-pm

 First, the prerequisites.
 Make sure nodejs is installed on the server.
 It's wise to use the identical nodejs version that you are using in your development environment.
 You need to decide how to manage the application runtime on your server.
 Currently, we use the forever CLI to launch and keep the Express application online.
 Install forever globally as follows: